2023 Minnesota Construction Summit

 Jimmy Christianson

-Vice President of Government Relations, AGC of America
+Vice President, Government Relations, Associated General Contractors of America

 Jimmy Christianson leads the Associated General Contractors of America’s government relations efforts in Washington D.C., both on Capitol Hill and in the federal agencies.
 In this role, he is responsible for advancing the interests of more than 27,000 construction firms utilizing a network of 89 chapters on issues including but not limited to public and private construction investment, workforce development, tax, labor, safety and health, environmental and procurement.